Perinatal Mood and Anxiety Disorders (PMADs): What Are They?

 • Lack of social support

 There seem to be a lot of unrealistic expectations around motherhood that it will be a fluffy, rosy, beautiful experience with a snuggly, perfect baby (social media has a fair bit to answer for here).
 But motherhood certainly isn’t perfect.
 I have yet to meet a perfect parent.
-But it’s these expectations that can make it hard to seek help.
+It’s these expectations that can make it hard to seek help.

 You may feel like everyone else has it together or that a “good parent” would handle things better.
 But mental health conditions don’t discriminate.
 They don’t care how beautiful your nursery is or how closely you stuck to your birth plan.
-Being a parent is messy, challenging, and the most beautiful thing we will ever do.
-But if you are struggling, it’s essential to seek support if you (or someone you love) are experiencing any of these symptoms.
+Being a parent is messy, challenging, and the most beautiful thing we’ll ever do.
+However, it’s essential to seek support if you (or someone you love) are struggling or experiencing any of these symptoms.
 Seeking help is a sign of strength, not weakness.
+If this article has brought up anything for you, please seek the support of a trusted health professional or emergency services in your area.

 Share